anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Update of list of reviewers
 * Issue #67, shortened the pledge endpoints to prepare for constraint deployments
-* Included table for new endpoints on the registrar in the overview of the registrar-agent
+* Included table for new endpoints on the registrar in the overview of the Registrar-Agent
 * addressed review comments from SECDIR early review (terminology clarifications, editorial improvements)
 * addressed review comments from IOTDIR early review (terminology clarifications, editorial improvements)